MicrosoftDocs/xamarin-docs/docs/ios/platform/search/web-markup.md

 ---
-title: "Search with Web Markup"
+title: "Search with Web Markup in Xamarin.iOS"
-description: "Adding web-based search results that can link back to your app." ms.prod: xamarin ms.assetid: 876315BA-2EF9-4275-AE33-A3A494BBF7FD ms.technology: xamarin-ios
+description: "This document describes how to create web-based search results that link back to a Xamarin.iOS app.
+It discusses how to enable web content indexing, making your app’s website discoverable, using smart app banners, universal links, and more." ms.prod: xamarin ms.assetid: 876315BA-2EF9-4275-AE33-A3A494BBF7FD ms.technology: xamarin-ios